Everett Mall: Financial troubles and new owners: 1998–2002

-Village expansion and decline: 2003–present
+Village expansion and decline: Since 2003

 In 2003, expansion plans resumed.
 This time with over 227068 sqft of new retail space including a new "power center", the Everett Mall Village, and major exterior renovations planned.
 Construction began in 2004.
 In June 2004, Equitable sold Everett Mall for $50.2 million to Steadfast Commercial Properties of Newport Beach, California, who proceeded to replace Madison Marquette with their own management company to carry out the expansion.

 The expansion project known as Everett Village broke ground in November 2004 with Best Buy, PetSmart, Old Navy, Borders Books and Bed Bath & Beyond announced as future tenants.
-Borders and Old Navy would occupy spaces within the mall's north wings rather than at the Village.
+Borders and Old Navy would occupy spaces within the mall's north wings rather than at the Village, with the former replacing a local restaurant in the process.
 Once completed in 2007, Steadfast sold the Village for $21.7 million to SJ Realty Investments of Ohio.
-SJ Realty sold the Village for $22.5 million in 2015 to San Francisco-based Stockbridge Capital Group, which then sold it to another California-based company, Argonaut Investments, for $24.85 million in 2018.
+SJ Realty sold the Village for $22.5 million in 2015 to San Francisco–based Stockbridge Capital Group, which then sold it to another California-based company, Argonaut Investments, for $24.85 million in 2018.

 With the expansion, Regal Cinemas also committed to building a 16-screen cinema.
 Regal had taken over the triplex theater at the mall after AMC Theatres backed out of the mall's theater operations in January 2003 with the end of their lease approaching, abandoning the standalone seven-screen theater in the process; AMC had assumed operations via its acquisition of General Cinema in early 2002.
 The 70000 sqft theater officially opened to the public on July 14, 2006, replacing the triplex theater as well as a nine-screen theater two blocks west of the mall; the latter had opened on April 23, 1993, under the ownership of Act III Cinemas and was taken over by Regal when it acquired the company in 1998.

+Long-term plans for the expansion also involved food options at the mall, with the addition of Cinnabon and Sbarro in the mall by early 2008.
+These plans also involved full-service restaurants; Famous Dave's opened a location on the northwest corner of the mall's parking lot in late 2008, while Olive Garden moved from its old location across Everett Mall Way to a new 7660 sqft location in the mall's main parking lot in July 2014.
+The following year saw the opening of a new Buffalo Wild Wings location next to the Old Navy store on October 5.